A network of regenerative educators & consultants.

 • Recognise and reward outstanding contributions to agriculture in the context of a regenerative, ecological and holistic approach.

-Benefits of the accreditation
+Benefits of the IEA Accreditation

 • The opportunity to play a significant role in the evolution of the IEA and Australian agriculture.